The Big Music: Critical reception

 In a review of A Pagan Place, Mike Daly of The Age noted the song "fashions a spectacular Hadrian's Wall of sound around the slow, soulful melody".
-Diana Valois of The Morning Call considered the song "joyfully proud, creating exhilarating and intoxicating rushes not unlike Springsteen's 'Night'".
+Diana Valois of The Morning Call considered it "joyfully proud, creating exhilarating and intoxicating rushes not unlike Springsteen's 'Night'".
 Tom Harrison of The Province felt it "approximately describes the magnitude of the LP's eight tracks" and added "there is nothing small about the ambitions of Mike Scott".
 In a 2017 retrospective on the "best of Mike Scott", Tom Doyle of Q included "The Big Music" as one of ten tracks on the list and described it as a "yearning rocker".

 Live performances

 "The Big Music" was performed as part of the earliest Waterboys concerts from February 1984, but was dropped from the set in April.
 In a summer 1984 interview with New Musical Express, Scott said of his reluctance to perform the song live, "We don't do that live.
 There's no way I can sing it.
 It's too big!
 I can't get my emotions round that in a live context.
 'Big Music' describes a state of mind that doesn't apply most of the time.
 If I went on stage after a day full of epiphanies I could sing [it].
 But if I can't turn it on I won't do it."

 The song returned as a regular feature to the setlist from October 1984, and the band continued to perform it throughout 1985 and 1986.
 A 1985 performance of the song at London's Town & Country Club featured backing vocals from Sinéad O'Connor in her first UK live appearance.
 Scott frequently performed the song on the 1995–96 tour promoting his debut solo album Bring 'Em All In.